Does a turkey stall when smoking? The correct answer

 #4:Spritzing

-But if overdone, it can make your spatchcock turkey stall .
+But if overdone, it can make your spatchcock turkey stall.

-It is one of the most common reasons for stalling in brisket when temperature reaches 180°F (after the usual stall at 160°F).
+It is one of the most common reasons for stalling in brisket when the temperature reaches 180°F (after the usual stall at 160°F).

-Spritzing is usually done while smoking brisket to avoid it from drying out during the prolonged smoking process but on the flip side , you wont get the crispy skin.
+Spritzing is usually done while smoking brisket to avoid it from drying out during the prolonged smoking process, but on the flip side, you won’t get the crispy skin.

-Applying too much rub or placing in rub for longer time can also affect at what temperature will the turkey stall. the reason is moisture present in rubs. you can also read our guide on how long you need to apply rub on turkey here.
+The reason is moisture present in rubs.
+You can also read our guide on how long you need to apply rub on turkey here.

-But some of the pitmasters like to use spritzing to enhance the flavor of the turkey.
+However, some of the pitmasters like to use spritzing to enhance the flavor of the turkey.

-But while doing so , they can increase the moisture in the smoker, which results in putting the turkey in a stall phase while smoking.
+But while doing so, they can increase the moisture in the smoker, which results in putting the turkey in a stall phase while smoking.

 So a better way to avoid this is to not spritz the spatchcock turkey breast at all.

-You can also use mopping or injecting as an alternative. the rules remain the same whether you are smoking a normal or frozen turkey.
+You can also use mopping or injecting as an alternative.
+The rules remain the same whether you are smoking a normal or frozen turkey.

 #5:Inaccurate probe insertion